theShiva/bear-bank-coding-test/README.md

 2. Design the various API endpoint keeping REST design priciples in mind.
 Ex: A DELETE on a location would use the DELETE Http VERB

 ## Bonus:

+The following is completely optional, and you can do some, all or none of these.

 1. Create API documentation using Swagger
+2. Populate `latitude` and `longitude` after the data import, using a geocoding api like Google Maps API.
-2. Document the main classes using XML code comments
+3 Document the main classes using XML code comments
-3. Write inline code comments to briefly describe the design patterns you are using.
+4 Write inline code comments to briefly describe the design patterns you are using.

 ## Media